 Williams joined the Green Wave staff filling the vacancy of Doug Novak's departure to become the head coach at Bethel College.
 The Greenville, S.C., native comes to Tulane after spending last season as an assistant coach at Furman.

 Prior to coaching, Williams had a 13-year career in professional basketball that included time in the NBA and in Europe.
-A second round choice of the Chicago Bulls in the 1998 NBA Draft, Williams earned time with seven NBA franchises over his career, including the Los Angeles Lakers, the Denver Nuggets, the Atlanta Hawks, the Seattle SuperSonics, the Boston Celtics, the New Orleans Hornets and the Orlando Magic.
+A second-round choice of the Chicago Bulls in the 1998 NBA Draft, Williams earned time with seven NBA franchises over his career, including the Los Angeles Lakers, Denver Nuggets, Atlanta Hawks, Seattle SuperSonics, Boston Celtics, New Orleans Hornets and Orlando Magic.

 Williams played seven seasons overseas and helped Spanish club FC Barcelona to the European semifinals in 2006.
 A naturalized citizen of the Republic of Georgia, he has represented Georgia internationally and claimed Most Valuable Player honors at the 2005 Euro Challenge All-Star Game.

 Williams brings national recruiting ties to the Green Wave and has served as a counselor at the prestigious Nike Elite Youth Skill Academies.